seiferteric/telepythy/README.md

 # Examples:

-## Show contents of remote directory and handle possible exceptions
+## Show contents of remote directory and handle possible exceptions:
 ```python
 from telepythy import Remote